What You Need to Know Before You Get Started

 Any couple can get married as long as both people are not closely related.
 In Massachusetts, that generally means that you can’t marry your parent, grandparent, child, grandchild, sibling, step-parent, step-grandparent, step-child, step-grandchild, parent-in-law, grandparent-in-law, child-in-law, grandchild-in-law, sibling’s child, or parent’s sibling.

 Your marriage license expires 60 days from the day you apply, so make sure you plan accordingly.
-You can apply in any municipality in Massachusetts and get married anywhere in Massachusetts, but you can’t get married out of state with a Massachusetts license.
+You can apply in any municipality in Massachusetts.
+The license is valid anywhere in Massachusetts, but not out of state.

 You don’t need a medical certificate or blood work to get married.

-If you’re divorced, you don’t need to submit your divorce papers, but your divorce must be finalized when you apply for the marriage license.
-In Massachusetts, divorces generally become final 90 days after the judge signs the Final Judgment.
+If you’re divorced, you don’t need to bring your divorce papers, but your divorce must be finalized when you apply for the marriage license.
+In Massachusetts, divorces become final 90 days after the judge signs the Final Judgment.
 Other states have different time periods.

 Apply for a Marriage License